ahoymrag/ahoymrag.github.io/1153/writing/theHavens-All-d1.md

 Chapter 8b: Taking Stock of it all

 It was late fall of that same year i moved in that house.
-And I took stock one night
+It was a bit of a bit of a far cry from the Wooster apparentment.
+I asked the landlady who was working from the P&M management offices (a slum Lord from what someone at the shop told me) if it was a safe neighborhood.
+Yes yes, of course Mr. Otto - of course - it is incredibly safe - mostly just Yale Post Grads and young families - the word "safe spot kept coming up"

+At this point - I drove and walked around a little to now when things got dicey - it didn't take long - it was super obvivous.
+I mean - things where inside looks wild - I walked over - and hde didn't have a womn - he just bought it scolol.
+NOt konwing what t otmake of this amnn - I passwed a minute.

 //